 - 1. Application (fully completed) - 2.
 Financial statements (which do not always have to be audited) - 3.
 Capitalization table that lists your investors and their respective percentage ownerships - 4.
-Exact number of employees by location - 5.
-Warranty: Representations that your directors and officers are not aware of any current circumstances that are likely to give rise to a claim under the D&O policy
+Number of employees by location - 5.
+Warranty Statement: which is a representation that your directors and officers are not aware of any current circumstances that are likely to give rise to a claim under the D&O policy